OdooBulgaria/pls/README.md

 	- Project Manager -
 	- Manager
 	- Circle Head -- Circle Head ,
-	- Admin or Corporrate --- Corporate
+	- Admin or Corporate --- Corporate
--  Access Rights for HR Module --> Employee, Project Manager,Circle Head should be employee and the corporate and admin will be manager
+-  Access Rights for HR Module
+	> **The first three users will be hr employees**
+	- Employee
+	- Project Manager
+	- Circle Head should be employee
+	- Corporate and admin will be Manager

 ----------------------------------------
 # Attendance Functionality